History of Britney Spears in Timeline

 In April 2022, Britney Spears announced her pregnancy with Sam Asghari's child.

-On September 5, 2022, Britney Spears stated that she no longer believed in God due to her family's treatment of her, declaring herself an atheist.
+In September 2022, Britney Spears stated she no longer believed in God, declaring herself an atheist due to her family's treatment.

-On January 24, 2023, deputies from the Ventura County Sheriff's Office performed a welfare check at Britney Spears' residence after receiving concerned calls from fans following her deleting her Instagram account.
+On January 24, 2023, deputies from the Ventura County Sheriff's Office performed a welfare check at Britney Spears's residence after receiving concerned calls from fans following the deletion of her Instagram account.
+She was found safe and in no danger.

 Loading Video...

-In September 2023, an additional welfare check was initiated when Britney Spears posted an Instagram video of herself dancing with knives, but her security team assured authorities that there was no immediate threat to her safety.
+In September 2023, an additional welfare check was initiated when Britney Spears posted an Instagram video of herself dancing with knives, however, her security team assured that there was no immediate threat and the knives were not real.

 The Woman in Me